-Do We Need Extra Fiber?
+Do We Need Extra Fiber with Low Fodmap Diet?

-Fiber is exclusively a plant nutrient and plants need fiber in order to stand up tall or keep their shape.
+Fiber is exclusively a plant nutrient and plants need fiber to stand up tall or keep their shape.
 And simply put, whenever we eat more plant-based foods, we increase our fiber!
 Eating low-FODMAP fruits, vegetables, nuts, and beans (green) will help to naturally increase fiber, as well as give us phytonutrients and antioxidants which have been said to prevent disease and keep your body working properly.

-We have learned from our mothers that fiber is very important to help keep things “moving” and it’s true – but only for some.
+We have learned from our mothers that fiber is important to help keep things “moving” and it’s true – but only for some.
 The problem is that for people with digestive issues, sometimes fiber or too much, even from supplements can cause painful symptoms.

 Getting enough fiber could help prevent obesity, lower your risk of diabetes (helps control blood sugar levels) and heart disease (lower cholesterol levels) and help with constipation.
-Be wary of what you hear from the media, doctors or The Whole Grains Council – like this statement “a high intake of cereal fiber (the fiber from grain foods) was associated with a 19% lower risk of death from all causes, and a 25-34% lower risk of disease-specific deaths”.
+Be wary of what you hear from the media, doctors, or The Whole Grains Council – like this statement “a high intake of cereal fiber (the fiber from grain foods) was associated with a 19% lower risk of death from all causes, and a 25-34% lower risk of disease-specific deaths”.

 Good thing if you are following the low-FODMAP diet because you won’t need to rely on cereal fiber or any packaged food for that matter.
 Eating more veggies, fruits, nuts, seeds, and wheat-free foods are far more beneficial than eating the types of cereal and other grains that are most consumed and familiar to the general public and unfortunately don’t have the nutritional profile they once did.